 In recognition of my success in teaching at The University of Iowa, I received the Rev. Louis P. Penningroth Award for excellence in teaching and mentoring from the Department of Religious Studies in 2018.
 My effectiveness in the classroom is also attested to by my course evaluations.
 Statistically, I have been rated among the highest performing instructors both in my department and in the College of Liberal Arts Sciences more broadly.
 One student from my “Digital Media and Religion” course commented: “This has been my favorite class so far!
 Each class we are presented with new ideas and ways in which to view the world.
 I have thoroughly enjoyed listening to both the instructor and my classmates’ ideas on the topics covered in class.”

 In all of my roles as an educator—as a teacher, a mentor, an advocate, and a facilitator—I aim to empower students with the knowledge that they are capable of not only contributing to but actually shaping the contours of their academic experiences.
-By the end of our time together, I hope that students leave my classes believing they are valuable and contributing members of their learning communities, both on campus and more broadly.
+By the end of our time together, I hope that students leave my classes believing they are valuable and contributing members of their learning communities, both on campus and off.

 University Teaching Experience